Audrey Vernick (she/her)

-Audrey is the author of numerous, highly-acclaimed and award-winning picture books including Brothers at Bat, First Grade Dropout, Second Grade Holdout, Take Your Octopus to School Day, and The Funniest Man in Baseball: The True Story of Max Patkin.
+Audrey is the author of numerous highly acclaimed and award-winning picture books including Brothers at Bat, First Grade Dropout, Second Grade Holdout, Scarlet’s Tale, and The Kid from Diamond Street.
 Along with Liz Garton Scanlon, she is the co-author of the picture books Five Minutes (That’s a Lot of Time) (No, It’s Not) (Yes, It Is), Dear Substitute, and Bob, Not Bob!
-And along with Olugbemisola Rhuday-Perkovich, she is the co-author of the middle grade novels, Two Naomis and Naomis Too.
+And along with Olugbemisola Rhuday-Perkovich, she is the co-author of the middle-grade novels, Two Naomis and Naomis Too.
 Her 2022 2 release is the picture book All Star: How Larry Doby Smashed the Color Barrier in Baseball, illustrated by Cannaday Chapman.

 Audrey always loved to read and still rereads Harriet the Spy on a regular basis, but she wasn’t one of those kids who always knew she wanted to be a writer.
 Her love for writing didn’t develop until college, and she went on to receive an MFA from Sarah Lawrence College.
-Audrey has also been honored with two fiction fellowships from the New Jersey State Council of the Arts.
+Audrey has been honored with three Fellowships from the New Jersey State Council on the Arts.

-These days, Audrey lives near the ocean in New Jersey with her family and rescue dog, Hootie.
-When she’s the writing, Audrey’s always easy to spot — she’s the one cheering the loudest for her beloved New York Yankees or complaining about the long wait until spring training.
+These days, Audrey lives near the ocean in New Jersey with her family and a medium-sized fairly smart black dog.
+When she’s not writing, Audrey’s always easy to spot — she’s the one cheering the loudest for her beloved New York Yankees or complaining about the long wait until spring training.

 Follow Audrey on Twitter

 If you’re interested in having Audrey visit your school or attend your event, or if you have a general question about Audrey, please fill out the following form: